IceBucket420/Afterglow_bandori_website/README.md

  - Feature 7 - Music section in merch page can link users to a yt link that will play the song and another link that links to the merch store.
  -Feature 8 - Footer added for all pages, to learn more about the band.
  - Feature 9 - Contact page implement, fans can contact the band for inqueries and bookings.

- ### Features left to implement

- - Feature 4 - Allows fans to contact the band, through the socials and contact.
+ - Feature 10 - Allows fans to contact the band, through the socials and contact.
- - Feature 6 - mobile ver of website
+ - Feature 11 - mobile version implenmented, pages can be resized

 ## Technologies used